How to maximise tax savings when buying a new motor yacht

 Interior with a bed inside of a saling yacht

-Buying a motorboat through your business
+Buying a yacht through your business: Will it save money?

 Business Use